 2°) More informations on these sculptures:

-With this series of “big heads”, it was finally a question of getting out of this small format which confined my collection of those “lovely little faces” in a dimension that remained in the register of the anecdote.
-I absolutely wanted to confront larger masses of clay.
-I was satisfied with these few tests, but very quickly, the volume of material to handle appeared to me as a major obstacle facing the spontaneity of the creative act…
+With this series of “big heads”, I was finally given an opportunity to get away from the small format which restricted my collection of “lovely little faces” to an anecdotal category.
+I wanted to tackle larger masses of clay.
+I was satisfied with these tests in a larger dimension, but the volume of material to be handled rapidly proved to be a major obstacle to the spontaneity of creativity…

 3 °) The exhibition “Portrait Gallery” in Nogent-le-Roi (2015)

 - This exhibition took place at the Château de Nogent-le-roi from September 26 to October 18, 2015